Digital-Innovation-Lab/dhpress/README.md

 The digital public humanities toolkit, DH Press is built on the WordPress platform and its plugin-based architecture.

-DH Press is a flexible, repurposable, fully extensible digital public humanities toolkit designed for non-technical users.
-It enables administrative users to build web-based community projects that combine interactive historical maps, tags, categories, metadata, and multimedia objects (including videos, web pages, images, placemarkers, and virtual walking tours).
+DH Press is a plugin for WordPress that enables scholars to visualize their humanities-oriented data and allow users to access that data from the visualizations themselves.
+The graphical representation of data – whether it be geographical information shown on maps, temporal data shown on timelines, family relationships shown on trees, etc. – can facilitate users in comprehending it quickly and analyzing it in domain-specific ways.
 WordPress’s plugin architecture allows for open and unlimited enhancement of features and functionalities.
+DH Press also supplies widgets that can display and coordinate textual transcripts with SoundCloud audio or YouTube video playback.

 Building DH Press on WordPress offers the following important benefits:
 	1) its CMS provides a stable and robust core,